-PO 1.
-Write an essay that:

-- a. incorporates evidence in support of a thesis/claim - b. integrates information from two or more pieces of research information - c. integrates direct quotes - d. cites sources
+- PO 1.
+Write a research report that: - a. incorporates evidence in support of a thesis/claim - b. integrates information from two or more pieces of primary and/or secondary research information - c. makes distinctions between the relative value and significance of specific data, facts, and ideas - d. integrates direct quotes - e. uses internal citations - f. includes a works cited, bibliography, or reference page